ysunaw/Interactive-Lab-Hub/Lab 2/README.md

 **A copy of your code should be in your Lab 2 Github repo.**

-You can push to your personal github repo by adding the files here, commiting and pushing.
+you can push to your personal github repo by adding the files here, commiting and pushing.

 ```
 git add .